-Last month, we focused on retaining students & clients.
-This month is all about taking that goodwill & transferring it into renewed contracts for the fall (or summer depending on your studio).
+This article is all about the essential docs you’ll need & how to best get that ready so studio registration becomes oh-so-easy!
+It’s all about taking that goodwill & transferring it into renewed contracts for the fall (or summer depending on your studio).

 There are a few things I think every teacher should have included in their registration process.
-They ensure we look professional, have clear guidelines for our clients, & set up our studios to run smoothly … so we can focus most of our attention on the fun part, teaching!
+They ensure your studio looks professional, have clear guidelines for your clients, & set up your studio to run smoothly … so you can focus most of our attention on the fun part, teaching!

 - Registration form